Shobihan/high-vibrations/README.md

 6. Footer

--The footer section includes links to the relevant social media sites for reaching a high vibration.
-The links will open to a new tab to allow easy navigation for the user.
+- The footer section includes links to the relevant social media sites to increase your vibration.
+The links will open in a new tab to allow easy navigation for the user.
 - The footer is valuable to the user as it encourages them to keep connected via social media

 ![footer](https://github.com/user-attachments/assets/8d673017-ffd0-4ba5-98a0-2a118f2fce5a)